JoBeGaming/prOREposals/VSADE-and-Roles.md

 - univOREsity organizer
 -->

-Ranks aren't shown like normal ranks, of which you can only possess one at a time.
+Roles aren't shown like normal ranks, of which you can only possess one at a time.
 The can be shown in-game via a hover over the name of a user, and via the given roles in the discord.
 A solution for the discourse may also be found, so given permissions can be obvious at once.
 A system with e.g. permission and ping roles in the discord might be applied (similar to e.g. the Python Discord Server), so e.g. `@mods` can be pinged, and those with permissions to help in a situation can be pinged too.
 For Discourse and Minecraft, an option to show a specific role next to the rank may be added.

 ### Trialer